History of Jane Fonda in Timeline

 1988: Separation from Tom Hayden

-1988: Regret Expressed in Interview
+1988: Regret expressed in Barbara Walters interview

-In a 1988 interview with Barbara Walters, Jane Fonda expressed regret for some of her comments and actions.
+In a 1988 interview with Barbara Walters, Jane Fonda expressed regret for some of her past comments and actions.

 1989: Relationship with Lorenzo Caccialanza